Temporary public art commission for Plymouth Art Weekender 2019 with a focus on local engagement

 - The PAW coordinators will work with the selected artists to find suitable venue(s) for their work at the Weekender

-Please note that whilst we will endeavor to notify all applicants of their success or otherwise, the PAW team will be unable to offer individual feedback on applications.
+Please note that whilst we will endeavour to notify all applicants of their success or otherwise, the PAW team will be unable to offer individual feedback on applications.